nju-websoft/ContEA/README.md

 | learning_rate (t > 0) | 0.001 |
 | dropout_rate | 0.3 |

+The training on the first snapshot at t = 0 is crucial for overall performance.

 ## Acknowledgement

-ContEA is designed upon the static entity alignment model [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) (implemented in tensorflow), we thanks their code open-sourced.
+ContEA is designed upon the static entity alignment model [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) (implemented in tensorflow), we thank them for making code open-sourced.

 ## Citation